We're answering some commonly asked questions to help you work out what the best car breakdown cover is for you.

 If you’re an Admiral Breakdown customer and misfuel your car (that's putting petrol in your diesel, or vice-versa), your breakdown cover will take care of everything.
 Simply call our 24-hr breakdown Claims team who'll arrange for a specialist to perform a 'drain and flush procedure'.

 Not all breakdowns happen away from home.
-In fact, we've found for our customers who purchase breakdown cover which includes assistance at home, over 30% of breakdowns happen within a quarter of a mile of the home address.
+In fact, we've found for our customers who purchase breakdown cover which includes assistance at home, just over 40% of breakdowns between 1 January and 31 October 2020 happened within a quarter of a mile of the home address.
 Our National Plus and European Plus cover include this feature and can help make sure you aren't stranded on a frosty morning if your car won't start on your driveway.

 As cars become more sophisticated, there are more electrics on board that can go wrong, and Admiral Breakdown Cover will help you if that happens.
 However, it’s not just mechanical, you're also covered if you get a flat tyre or lose/break your keys.

 1. Make sure you choose the right level of cover for you.
 We offer three levels of cover with different benefits, including nationwide recovery, assistance at home and cover for breaking down in Europe.
 Existing customers can find their level of cover on our Customer Portal, and if you want to change it you can call our Customer Services team.

 2. Keep an emergency kit in your car - this might include a coat, torch, portable phone charger, and some snacks and drinks to keep you as comfortable as possible while you’re waiting for assistance.